 - Townsend CM Jr, et al. Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
-18th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2008. http://www.mdconsult.com/das/book/body/208746819-6/0/1565/0.html.
-Accessed April 15, 2011.
+19th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+Accessed Feb.
+17, 2014.

 - Breast cancer.
-Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/PDF/breast.pdf.
-Accessed April 15, 2011.
+Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
+Accessed Feb.
+17, 2014.

 - Davis MP, et al., eds.
 Supportive Oncology.
 Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.clinicalkey.com.
 Accessed March 11, 2014.